Bat Guano Cleanup & Decontamination

 How Do I Know I Have Bats?

-Bats are tiny so they can fit inside of any sized cavity, ranging from 1/2 inch thick to any bigger size.
+Bats are tiny so they can fit inside of any sized cavity, ranging from 1/2 inch thick to any bigger size, which is why they’re so similar to dealing with rodent control.
 So, if you hear scratching in your walls, they might not be mice– they’re probably bats.
 Typically at the higher parts of your home is where you’ll hear these noises.
 Almost never will they live at the lower portions of your home.

 Tips to keep bats out